-Researcher identification schemes (or author IDs) provide a unique identifier for each resarcher.
+Researcher identification schemes (or author IDs) provide a unique identifier for each researcher.
 Having a distinctive author name is essential for academics’ work to be found among a global network of researchers.
-Many publishers and funding agencies now require or encourage authors to apply for an ORCID iD.
-The ORCID iD provides a persistent digital identifier to distinguish you from others and supports you in your manuscript and grant submission activities.

 ORCID (Open Researcher and Contributor ID) is a free nonproprietary alphanumeric code to uniquely identify authors and contributors of scholarly communication as well as ORCID's website and services to look up authors and their bibliographic output (and other user-supplied pieces of information).
 (Wikipedia, 2021)